-Compared to the rest of the Indianapolis market, the Keystone at The Crossing region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 34 listings have been posted online, which means leases most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 3% of the office spaces in the Keystone at The Crossing are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 38 listings have been posted online, which means spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 3% of the listings in the Keystone at The Crossing are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,400 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this market are close to 4 floors.
-Most buildings in this area were built in 1990 and are Class A.
+Even though the median size is 4,400 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this area are close to 3 stories.
+Most buildings in this region were built in 1988 and are Class A.

 This market is fairly equally mixed residential and commercial.
 Public administration is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Keystone at The Crossing folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.